ddasilva/dasilva-invariants/docs/citing.rst

 Citing
 --------

-If you use this code and publish, citation is appreciate.
+If you use this code and publish, citation is appreciated.
 To cite this library, please cite the following presentation until the paper is published:

 BibTex
 +++++++++